-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

-Section 16(a) of the Exchange Act requires that our directors and executive officers, and persons who own more than 10 percent of our common stock, file with the SEC initial statements of beneficial ownership of common stock and statements of changes in beneficial ownership of common stock.
+Section 16(a) of the Exchange Act requires that our directors and executive officers, and persons who own more than ten percent (10%) of our common stock, file with the SEC initial statements of beneficial ownership of common stock and statements of changes in beneficial ownership of common stock.

-Based solely on a review of the copies of such reports and representations that no other reports were required, we believe that all Section 16 filing requirements applicable to our officers, directors and ten percent (10%) beneficial owners were timely complied with during fiscal 2017, except as follows: General Payne's Form 4 reporting a grant of options to purchase shares of our common stock, filed on January 12, 2017, was inadvertently filed late due to processing difficulties in obtaining EDGAR filing codes, Messrs.
-Kelly, Holthaus and Vitou's respective Forms 4 reporting a grant of options to purchase shares of our common stock, filed on September 6, 2017, were inadvertently filed late, and General Payne's Form 4 reporting a purchase of shares of our common stock, filed on February 12, 2018, was inadvertently filed late.
+Based solely on a review of the copies of such reports and representations that no other reports were required, we believe that all Section 16 filing requirements applicable to our directors, executive officers and ten percent (10%) beneficial owners were timely complied with during fiscal 2018, except as follows: as previously disclosed, General Payne's Form 4 reporting a purchase of shares of our common stock, filed on February 12, 2018, was inadvertently filed late, and Mr. Dill's Form 4 reporting a grant of restricted stock units, filed on September 11, 2018, was inadvertently filed late.